 Any Architect/Designer retained for design services by a Lot Owner may be required to demonstrate their capabilities to the ARC before the commencement of any work.
-Such capabilities, expressed through examples of previous and current projects, will be reviewed to determine context and appropriateness.
-The ARC will pay particular attention to and require longer review periods for submittal packages authored by Architect/Designer(s) who, in the opinion of the ARC, do not have the experience and skill to design a home to the level expected at Cross Creek Ranch.
+If such a review is deemed necessary by the ARC, the Architect/Designer shall present these capabilities to the ARC in the form of examples of previous and current projects.
+They will be reviewed by the ARC to determine context and appropriateness.
+The ARC will pay particular attention to and require longer review periods for submittal packages authored by Architect/Designer(s) who, in the opinion of the ARC, have not demonstrated that they possess the experience and skill necessary to design a home to the level expected at Cross Creek Ranch.